hmunduri/MIT6.00.1x/PSET2/README.md

 **Monthly unpaid balance** = (Previous balance) - (Minimum monthly payment)

 **Updated balance each month** = (Monthly unpaid balance) + (Monthly interest rate x Monthly unpaid balance)

-Test Cases to Test Your Code With.
-Be sure to test these on your own machine - and that you get the same output! - before running your code on this webpage!
-Click to See Problem 2 Test Cases

-The code you paste into the following box should not specify the values for the variables `balance` or `annualInterestRate` - our test code will define those values before testing your submission.

 ## Problem 3.
 Using bisection search to make the programm faster
 You'll notice that in Problem 2, your monthly payment had to be a multiple of $10.
 Why did we make it that way?
 You can try running your code locally so that the payment can be any dollar and cent amount (in other words, the monthly payment is a multiple of $0.01).
 Does your code still work?
 It should, but you may notice that your code runs more slowly, especially in cases with very large balances and interest rates.
 (Note: when your code is running on our servers, there are limits on the amount of computing time each submission is allowed, so your observations from running this experiment on the grading system might be limited to an error message complaining about too much time taken.)